leadthefuture/ML-and-DataScience-preparation/README.md

 ## Host
-Special thanks to [LeadTheFuture](leadthefuture.tech/) for welcoming and supportng this initiative.
+Special thanks to [LeadTheFuture](leadthefuture.tech/) for welcoming and supporting this initiative.

 ## Contributors
 <a href="https://github.com/leadthefuture/ML-and-DataScience-preparation/graphs/contributors">